somali-nlp/somali-dialect-classifier/docs/howto/sprakbanken-integration.md

 ## Overview

-This guide explains how to integrate and process the 23 Somali language corpora from University of Gothenburg's Språkbanken repository into your Somali Dialect Classifier pipeline.
+This guide explains how to integrate and process the 66 Somali language corpora from University of Gothenburg's Språkbanken repository into your Somali Dialect Classifier pipeline.

 ## What is Språkbanken?

-Språkbanken (The Swedish Language Bank) is a research infrastructure at the University of Gothenburg that provides access to linguistic resources, including 23 Somali language corpora spanning different domains, time periods, and genres.
+Språkbanken (The Swedish Language Bank) is a research infrastructure at the University of Gothenburg that provides access to linguistic resources, including 66 Somali language corpora spanning different domains, time periods, and genres.

 ### Key Features

-- **23 Diverse Corpora**: News, literature, science, health, radio transcripts, and more
+- **66 Diverse Corpora**: News, literature, science, health, education, immigrant texts, and more
 - **Rich Metadata**: Dates, authors, publishers, regions, and genres
 - **Open License**: All corpora use CC BY 4.0 license
 - **Standardized Format**: XML format (bz2 compressed)